 Flutter Engine Layer: This layer contains the core libraries, rendering engine, and widget framework that allows Flutter to run on different platforms.

-Platform Layer: This layer contains platform-specific code and APIs for each platform that Flutter supports (Android, iOS, web, desktop, etc.).
+Platform Layer: This layer contains platform-specific code and APIs for each platform Flutter supports (Android, iOS, web, desktop, etc.).

 Application Layer: This layer contains the code that defines the application’s behavior and logic.
 It uses the Dart Framework Layer widgets to create the user interface and communicates with the Flutter Engine Layer to handle platform-specific tasks.